On the Interplay between Self-Driving Cars and Public Transportation: Methodology

 \section{Methodology}

 We now develop the methodology to analyze the problem setting introduced in \cref{sec:problemsetting}.
-We first show in \cref{subsec:graphsetting} how to formalize the transportation network through a graph-theoretic approach.
+We first show in \cref{subsec:graphsetting} how to formalize the transportation network via graph theory.
 We then introduce a fundamental game-theoretic model for a transportation market place in \cref{subsec:gametheorybasics}.